postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 <img src="https://assets.postman.com/postman-docs/sign-in-with-web-browser.jpg" alt="Sign in with web browser"/>

-> You must complete the process of signing in within five minutes once you initiate login from Postman.
+> You must finish signing in within five minutes once you initiate the process from Postman.
 If you go beyond this time, you must return to Postman and restart the sign in process.

 Sign into Postman by selecting **Sign in with Single Sign-On (SSO)** in the upper-right.